voi-api/voi-api.github.io/checklist.md

 menu: main
 description: Deep integration checklist
 ---
+# Overview
+A typical integration completes steps in the following order

+1. Sign data sharing agreement
+2. Rough commercial agreement
+3. Kick off technical integration
+4. Sign final commercial agreement
+5. Payment and customer support alignment
+6. Finalize technical integration
+7. Launch

 # Agreements
 The following agreements need to be reached.
 Contact our [Commercial point of contact](/poc/) for details.

-- Data sharing agreement
+- Data sharing agreement – basically an NDA.
-- Commercial agreement
+- Commercial agreement – Covers all aspects of an integration.

 # Technical integration
 Follow these steps to complete a deep integration